Task Agnostic Restoration of Natural Video Dynamics: Experiments and Results

-The quantitative results are evaluated on the basis of temporal warp error. \tabref{quant_error_table} shows the quantitative result produced by the methods proposed by Bonneel et al.~\cite{bonneel2015blind}, Lai et al.~\cite{lai2018learning} and our method.
-Due to the tedious and computationally expensive nature of DVP~\cite{lei2020blind} we compare some of their results in the accompanying supplemental for qualitative and quantitative comparison.
 The lower temporal warp error represents better temporal consistency.
 The lowest temporal warp error is highlighted in red, and the second best is highlighted in blue.
-It is noteworthy that the temporal warp error does not take into account the perceptual quality of the produced frames and assigns a lower value for videos that resemble raw/unprocessed videos (as produced by~\cite{bonneel2015blind}).
+It is worth mentioning that the temporal warp error does not take into account the perceptual quality of the produced frames and assigns a lower value to blurry videos (as produced by~\cite{lei2020blind}).
+The quality of the results produced by each of the discussed methods can be verified through the accompanying supplementary video.
 It is evident from \tabref{quant_error_table} that the proposed model produces state-of-the-art consistency results.
-Please note that unlike the proposed method, both the compared methods require the availability of raw/unprocessed videos for siphoning temporal dynamics.
+Please note that, unlike the proposed method, all of the compared methods require the availability of raw/unprocessed videos for restoring temporal dynamics at both the training and test time.

+We further verify the efficacy of the proposed model through a specialized metric (as presented in~\cite{jin2019msm}) for evaluating motion smoothness in videos, on the portion of evaluation datasets processed through the DVP~\cite{lei2020blind} and present our findings in the accompanying supplemental.

+It is worth mentioning that some attempts to judge the perceptual quality through metrics like mean PSNR (performance degradation~\cite{lei2020blind}) have been proposed for this task.
+We intentionally disregarded this metric and argue that this metric might be helpful to evaluate the performance of successive iterations of their prior-based method where each iteration leads to progressively better results, but it can be a bit misleading in judging the overall perceptual quality of restored videos for this task.
+A similar phenomenon can be observed with other local perceptual metrics such as LPIPS~\cite{zhang2018unreasonable} as it is impossible to quantize a meaningful deviation of perceptual distance or PSNR from per-frame processed videos due to the lack of ground truth data.

+In order to be consistent with the prior works, we nonetheless present the LPIPS~\cite{zhang2018unreasonable} results in~\ref{quant_lpips_table}.
+The proposed method performs competitively with the method proposed by~\cite{lai2018learning} while achieving better temporal consistency.
+It is noteworthy that each of the discussed metrics does not take into account the aspects considered by the other metric and only provides limited insights about the results.
+Therefore, to properly evaluate the models on both perceptual quality and temporal consistency, thorough user studies are essential and are used as the primary metric for the evaluation of this task.
+We conducted two separate user studies to properly evaluate all of the discussed methods and present our findings in the next sub-section.